pieeg-club/Aura/README.md

   </a>
 </p>

-PiEEG XR is an open hardware + firmware + SDK platform built around the **STM32WB55** wireless MCU and **Texas Instruments ADS1299** 24-bit biosignal front‑ends.
+Aura VR is an open hardware + firmware + SDK platform built around the **STM32WB55** wireless MCU and **Texas Instruments ADS1299** 24-bit biosignal front‑ends.
 It streams **muscle activity (EMG)** and **motion (accelerometer + gyroscope)** over Bluetooth Low Energy, so a person's real arm and leg movement